 Our staff will create documents which we use to help us prepare for and perform your protocol.
 We require a minimum of one full week to create the internal documents once your orders are finalized.
 These documents may include:

 We will need your finalized orders to prepare our flow sheets and other documents.
 These documents along with the Physician's Orders will be reviewed at the In-service

 1-2 weeks prior to the first scheduled study visit, an in-service will be conducted with the CTRC.
 Once a date is identified, the CTRC will send an In-service appointment request via email to the PI and study staff, members of the CTRC nursing staff, lab staff, bionutrition staff and to the research pharmacy if needed.
 The PI is required to attend the in-service meeting.
 At the In-service, we cover the following:

 - Study staff and CTRC introductions

 - Study background, what you hope to learn, and details of the participant population

 - Procedures of the study, orders and flow sheets

-- Needs of the lab, bionutrition, research pharmacy
+- Needs of the lab, bionutrition, research pharmacy, as appropriate

 - Orientation to any special equipment, or special needs of the participant